VISION

 JOYCE LYNN — JASD CO-FOUNDER

-When Joyce turned forty, after a decade as a political reporter in Washington, D.C., she dreamed the first dream she ever remembered.
+When Joyce turned forty, after a decade as a political reporter in Washington, D.C., she had her first remembered dream.
 It inspired an elusive scene for the screenplay she was writing and guided her journalism career.
 A few months later, she faced a potentially life-threatening health crisis.
 Dream wisdom disclosed information about her physical condition and effected her healing.
 As a result, dreams have guided Joyce’s life for decades.

 Joyce’s parents and grandparents were active in the Jewish community in Columbus, Ohio, where she grew up.
-The Hillel at Ohio State University built in 1948 was dedicated posthumously to her grandfather, Edwin J. Schanfarber.
+The Hillel at Ohio State University was dedicated posthumously to her grandfather, Edwin J. Schanfarber, in 1948.
 Joyce learned from the righteousness of her elders the Jewish imperative of Tikkun Olam, repairing the world.

 Joyce interpreted the footprints as a sign to revive teaching about dreams, which she had abandoned in favor of a return to political reporting. but this time teaching about dreams in the context of Judaism.
 The dream showed her how to make a difference in the Jewish community as had generations of her family before.

-Toward reviving and embracing dreams as a fundamental pillar and practice of Jewish spirituality, in 2019 Joyce co-founded the Jewish Association of Spirituality and Dreams with Rabbi Gaylia R. Rooks, Rabbi Emerita of The Temple, Louisville, Kentucky.
-(Rabbi Rooks left JASD in March, 2021 and launched her own organization, Shelter of Peace,)
+In 2019, Joyce co-founded the Jewish Association of Spirituality and Dreams with Rabbi Gaylia R. Rooks, Rabbi Emerita of The Temple in Louisville, Kentucky, as a way to revive and embrace dreams as a fundamental pillar and practice of Jewish spirituality.
+(Rabbi Rooks left JASD in March 2021 and launched her own organization, Shelter of Peace.)

-JASD envisions Chalom /Dream Circles becoming as popular an offering in the Jewish community as Mah Jongg games are now.
+JASD envisions Chalom/Dream Circles becoming as popular an offering in the Jewish community as Mahjong games are now.

-To revive the guiding, healing, and transformative powers of dreams, to support seekers in expressing dream wisdom in their creative, personal, professional lives, and in their social activism, she writes and lectures about integrating dream messages into our life journey.
+She writes, teaches, and speaks about integrating dream messages into our life journeys.
+Her goal: revive the guiding, healing, and transformative powers of dreams and support seekers in expressing dream wisdom in their creative, personal, and professional lives and social activism.

-Joyce is the author of Plum Dreams Diary: On Mothers, Men, Modern Medicine, and the Divine, a collection of dream narratives exploring the female psyche, and Dreams and the Wisdom Within, a memoir, spiritual guide to healing and dreams.
+Joyce is the author of Plum Dreams Diary: On Mothers, Men, Modern Medicine, and the Divine, a collection of dream narratives exploring the female psyche, and Dreams and the Wisdom Within, a memoir and spiritual guide to healing and dreams.

 For Joyce, dreams are the language of the soul, the voice of the Divine.